TrendingTechnology/flappy-bird/README.md

 python --version
 git --version
 ```
-If it log something like `Python 3.x.x` and `git version x.x.x.<CurrentOS>.x`, now you can continue.
+It will log something like `Python 3.x.x` and `git version x.x.x.<CurrentOS>.x`, now you can continue.
 Or else, you can go to [this page](https://www.python.org/downloads/) and download & install the Python version you want.
 And download [Git here](https://git-scm.com/downloads) too.